 Step 8: Preview and Submit your ITR

-Cross-verify all the entered information and ensure they are accurate, especially your residential status and summary of Indian income.
-Once ensured that everything is correct, submit your ITR.
-You will be redirected to verify your return page upon submitting your ITR.
+Cross-verify all the entered information and ensure it is accurate, especially your residential status and the summary of your Indian income.
+Once you are sure everything is correct, submit your ITR.
+You will be redirected to the verification page for your return upon submitting your ITR.

 Your ITR will not be considered complete until you do the verification.
 You can complete the verification through a variety of options, such as receiving an OTP via Aadhaar number, sending a signed physical copy of ITR-V to CPC, Bengaluru, and using your bank account.
-Usually, NRIs either choose net banking or courier ITR-V.
+Usually, NRIs file their ITRs either through net banking or by courier.

-Download the acknowledgement after verification, which was earlier called ITR-V. Keep a copy of the filed ITR and the acknowledgement to use in the future.
+Download the acknowledgment after verification, which was earlier called ITR-V. Keep a copy of the filed ITR and the acknowledgement for future reference.

 You can log in to the e-filing portal and track the status of your ITR.
-Check the processing of your ITR to make sure that it has been accepted and processed without any issues.
-This is to stay aware of any steps that need to be taken from your side.
+Verify the processing of your ITR to ensure that it has been accepted and processed without any issues.
+This is to ensure you are aware of any steps you need to take on your end.

 To Conclude

 As an NRI, you need to choose the correct ITR form based on your income source, capital gains, and financial holdings in India to avoid any issues.
-Choosing the right form will ensure that you experience faster processing, right tax compliance, and can also avoid any issues or notices.
+Choosing the right form will ensure faster processing, proper tax compliance, and help you avoid issues or notices.

-Do you find the income tax for NRIs filing complex, and you are not aware of which ITR form needs to be filed?
+Do you find the Income Tax for NRIs filing complex, and are you unsure which ITR form to file?
 Don't worry, Savetaxs experts can help you file your ITR with the correct Form.
 Our team of professionals with more than a decade of experience can help you avoid paying penalties and getting a tax notice by assisting you with every tax complexity.
 Claim what is legally yours with the help of Savetaxs.